arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

   - TRIM
   - MATCHES

+- The ArangoShell prompt substitution characters have been extended.
+Now the following extra substitutions can be used for the arangosh prompt:

+  - '%t': current time as timestamp
+  - '%a': elpased time since ArangoShell start in seconds
+  - '%p': duration of last command in seconds

-- Show the execution time of last command executed in ArangoShell in the shell
+  For example, to show the execution time of the last command executed in arangosh in the shell's prompt, start arangosh using:
-  prompt:

       arangosh --console.prompt "%E@%d %p> "

-- More context for debug logging

-  There are new logging options to diagnose problems, mainly for ArangoDB developers and support:
+- There are new startup options for the logging to aid debugging and error reporting:

   - `--log.role`: will show one-letter code of server role (A = agent, C = coordinator, ...)
-    this is useful when aggregating logs
+    This is especially useful when aggregating logs.

+    The existing roles used in logs are:

+    - U: undefined/unclear (used at startup)
+    - S: single server
+    - C: coordinator
+    - P: primary
+    - A: agent

-  - `--log.line-number true`: will now additionally show name of the C++ function that triggered the log message (file name and line number were already logged before)
+  - `--log.line-number true`: this option will now additionally show the name of the C++ function that triggered the log message (file name and line number were already logged in previous versions)

-  - `--log.thread-name true`: will log the name of the ArangoDB thread that triggered the log message
+  - `--log.thread-name true`: this new option will log the name of the ArangoDB thread that triggered the log message.
+Will have meaningful output on Linux only